-And I will purge out from among you the rebels, and them that transgress against me: I will bring them forth out of the country where they sojourn, and they shall not enter into the land of Israel: and ye shall know that I am the Lord." -Ezekiel 20:33-38
+And I will purge out from among you the rebels, and them that transgress against me: I will bring them forth out of the country where they sojourn, and they shall not enter into the land of Israel: and ye shall know that I am the Lord.

+-Ezekiel 20:33-38

-So, we can see that the Lord will regather Israel in connection with the outpouring of His fury and wrath (the Tribulation), purging the rebels from the people (Zechariah 13:8 says two thirds of the Jews will perish at this time).
+Here, we can see that the Lord will regather Israel in connection with the outpouring of His fury and wrath (the Tribulation), as He purges the rebels from the people.
+Zechariah 13:8 says two thirds of the Jews will perish at this time.
 He will then bring a repentant remnant into the bond of the New Covenant and will rule over them during the Kingdom Age.
-We see this same sequence being repeated throughout the Bible, when speaking of these events.
+Everything about this describes the final regathering as Christ initiates the Kingdom.
+We see this same sequence being consistently repeated throughout the Bible when speaking of these events.

-These same prophetic themes are further detailed in Jeremiah 31...
+These same prophetic themes are further detailed in Jeremiah 31.

-"For thus saith the Lord; Sing with gladness for Jacob, and shout among the chief of the nations: publish ye, praise ye, and say, O Lord, save thy people, the remnant of Israel.
+For thus saith the Lord; Sing with gladness for Jacob, and shout among the chief of the nations: publish ye, praise ye, and say, O Lord, save thy people, the remnant of Israel.